Miele Triflex HX1 vs. Dyson V12 Detect

 Deep Cleaning94.1%93.9%

-So If you based it on these figures outside Quaker oats, it’s still a viable option on hard floors.
+So if you based it on these figures outside Quaker oats, it’s still a viable option on hard floors.

 But there are other factors to consider.